 On the walls of a beautiful room (Sacristy?) in the cathedral where priests change clothes before and after services, there were 20 El Greco paintings as well as Goya, Titian, Rubens, and Velazquez, all privately owned by the cathedral.

-We also went to Church of Santo Tome (Church of St. Thomas), a simple chapel with El Greco's masterpiece, "The Burial of the Count of Orgaz."
+We also went to the Church of Santo Tome (Church of St. Thomas), a simple chapel with El Greco's masterpiece, "The Burial of the Count of Orgaz."
 Orgaz is the name of a place, and the count at that time was also the mayor of Toledo.
 When El Greco was commissioned by the church to paint such a scene, he painted himself, his wife, and his son into the painting, so it was also a family portrait!
-El Greco spent two years in completing this painting.
-Mei-Ching asked Carlos the local guide if El Greco was paid enough to live for two years.
+El Greco spent two years completing this painting.
+Mei-Ching asked Carlos, the local guide, if El Greco was paid enough to live for two years.
 Carlos said that El Greco did not spend the whole two years on this painting alone, he also did some other work at the same time, in the name of waiting for inspiration.
 And yes, El Greco was paid well by the church for this painting.

-After lunch we got on our bus to continue a 5-hour ride to Cordoba.
-In Spain and Portugal there are very strict regulations governing how often a bus driver must take a break of 30 minutes after certain length of driving.
-(There are CD-like black box on every European bus to record bus' movements at all times.)
+After lunch, we got on our bus to continue a 5-hour ride to Cordoba.
+In Spain and Portugal there are very strict regulations governing how often a bus driver must take a break of 30 minutes after a certain length of driving.
+(There is a CD-like black box on every European bus to record the bus' movements at all times.)
 So we made stops along the way, about 15 minutes if just for us to wash hands, 30 minutes when Pedro must take his mandatory 30 minutes break.
 On both sides of the highway, we saw olive trees after olive trees, perhaps more than what we saw in Greece.
 Spain is the number one olive oil producing country in the world right now.

-During the long bus ride Eduardo talked to us about Spain's past and present, as well as Q and A. When he said Spain also produces almond, Mei-Ching asked him how to order Almond gelato in Spanish.
+During the long bus ride, Eduardo talked to us about Spain's past and present, as well as Q and A. When he said Spain also produces almond, Mei-Ching asked him how to order Almond gelato in Spanish.
 Turrón helado, he said.
 (The leading "h" in helado is not pronounced.)
 We ordered Turrón helado a few days later in Costa del Sol, but it was not in the same league as the Mandorla ([MON-dor-la] = almond in Italian) gelato we had in Sicily this past May.
 To us, the Sicilian almond gelato is more flavorful.

 included buffet dinner at the hotel's restaurant.